Proton R3

-Proton R3 is the motorsport and performance division of the Malaysian automotive brand Proton.
-The name R3 is an abbreviation of "Race.
+Proton R3 was the motorsport and performance division of the Malaysian automotive brand Proton.
+The name R3, pronounced ar tiga in Malay, is an abbreviation of "Race.
 Rally.
 Research".
 By the end of May 2017, Proton announced that funds will be channeled to the company's core operations instead.

 History

 Proton R3 was established in 2003 as a division of Proton.
 It was originally formed as a successor to Proton's motorsport division, Proton PERT which was active between 1987 and 2002.
 The former division was a collaboration between Petronas, Mitsubishi Motors' Ralliart and Edaran Otomobil Nasional (EON), to form Petronas EON Racing Team, or Proton PERT.

 Proton PERT

 Proton PERT was formed in 1987, as a way for Proton to gain exposure in the motorsport scene, especially that in rally racing.
 During this period, Proton worked closely with Mitsubishi's Ralliart to help specialise in their cars to take part in various races between 1991 and 2002.
 During its early years, Proton PERT was fairly successful, managing to gain success in the Group S rally with their Proton Iswara 4WD Turbo Group S between 1991 and 1994, and scoring a win during the 2002 Production World Rally Championship (PWRC).